1998 National League Championship Series: Game 6

-After Kevin Brown's disastrous outing in Game 5, he was unable to come back for Game 6, forcing the Padres to instead start Sterling Hitchcock.
+After Kevin Brown's disastrous outing in Game 5, he was unable to come back for Game 6, forcing the Padres to instead start Sterling Hitchcock, who had won game 3, but would pitch on short rest.
 The Braves had become the first team to force a Game 6 after dropping the first three games, and now had only to do what had been done many times before—win the final two at home.
 They had the right pitchers to accomplish this, giving themselves the best shot any team could have, but Hitchcock pitched five scoreless innings with eight strikeouts.
 Glavine looked good as well, matching Hitchcock zero for zero through that point, but ran into trouble in the sixth (the same inning that had doomed him in Game 6 exactly a year to the day prior against the Florida Marlins).
 After back-to-back one-out singles put runners on first and third, Jim Leyritz had an RBI groundout that scored the first run before Wally Joyner added a single that made it 2–0.
 A single and walk loaded the bases before Sterling Hitchcock reached on a costly error by left fielder Danny Bautista that scored two more runs.
 Glavine left the game and John Rocker promptly gave up an RBI single to Quilvio Veras.
 The unearned runs made it 5–0 and the San Diego bullpen would pitch a hitless final four innings.
 The Braves only managed two hits the entire game.
 Hitchcock, who won two games, was named the series MVP.
 It was their first pennant since 1984.
 To date, this is the Padres' most recent pennant.